cern-cta/CTA/cmdline/cta-admin.1cta.md

     manage the tape lifecycle:

         label → supply pool → user pool → erase → label

+    **add** creates a new tapepool:

+    **\-\-partialtapesnumber** specifies the number of tapes which should be made available for writing in this tape pool.
+If the number of tapes eligible for writing falls below this number (for example, because a tape becomes full), a new tape will be added from a supply pool.

+    **\-\-supply** specifies a comma-separated list of tape pools to use as supply pools, when adding new (empty) tapes to this tape pool.

     **ls** shows statistics such as the total number of tapes in the pool and number of free tapes.